Gunner2033d/Automated_tinder_swiping_bot/README.md

 # Automated_tinder_swiping_bot

-Use pycharm to run these projects
+Use pycharm to run these projects,
 Install Required Libraries